- Water Ionizer Reviews

 My Own Alkaline Water Ionizer Reviews:

-1. The Aqua Ionizer Deluxe is Chinese-made, which may account for the fact that some of the parts are cheaper than Korean-made ionizers, with some plastic rather than stainless steel parts, such as the flex-hose & tee-connector.
+- The Aqua Ionizer Deluxe is Chinese-made, which may account for the fact that some of the parts are observably cheaper than Korean-made ionizers, with some plastic rather than stainless steel parts, such as the flex-hose that is the top "spout" of the machine & tee-connector that screws onto your faucet.

-2. The AirWaterLife ionizer requires a 15-second wait prior to every pour of ionized water.
+- My biggest concern about the AirWaterLife ionizer, is that it requires a 15-second wait time before you pour ionized water.
+During this wait time acidic water pours out of the top spout.
 This is a waste of both time and water.
 This also creates the risk that younger children or anyone not paying attention could accidentally pour acidic water in their glass, thinking it was alkaline drinking water.

 You can see my full review of the AirWaterLife Aqua Ionizer Deluxe here.

 Beware of Deception: The AirWaterLife company claims to be the only company that uses safe plastics.
-This is simply untrue and has been proven many times [yet the company still uses the statement on their site.]
-NSF certified plastic hosing is the best, safest water hosing you can use, and all water ionizers I sell use it.
+This might be true when comparing their water ionizers to other Chinese-made water ionizers, but it is simply untrue when referring to Korean-made water ionizers or Japanese-made water ionizers.
+NSF certified plastic hosing is the best, safest water hosing you can use, and all water ionizers made in Korea and Japan use this as the standard.
 The AirWaterLife company also gives other false or misleading information on their website, such as claiming that Jupiter water ionizers add chemicals to the water. of which the entire opposite is true.

-This is One of Their Fake Water Ionizer Review Sites:
+This is One of AirWaterLife's Fake Water Ionizer Review Sites:

 Ayana Water Vitality Round Disk Water Ionizers [AKA: Varunizer]